 Such high vulnerability of domestic workers with respect to crises, poverty, old age, health related issues, might lead to and increased burden on state budget in the future, both directly – if the government has to step in and increase its funding for programs against poverty, health problems, etc. – and indirectly, if it leads to a reduction in the number of individuals willing to work as domestic workers.
 Domestic workers sometimes substitute state care services (child-care, elderly care), potentially absorbing some of the state functions and reducing pressure on the state budget.
 The World Bank recent study revealed that, when it comes to elderly care, Georgian families prefer flexible, home based care options along with on-call care and day-care centre to residential elderly care institutions. ” These more flexible formats are viewed positively by Georgians, as they are seen to be more compatible with the norms that emphasize the well-being of the elderly” (The World Bank, 2019).
 Thus, it is important for the state to respond to needs of families, enable favourable conditions for workers in the care sector and help development of alternative care services.
 The international literature suggests that pressures to reduce public spending on eldercare and a growing desire for home-based health care services for the elderly, shifted emphasis of the social welfare systems in developed world on home-based caring alternatives for elderly (Aronson, 1996) (Davey, 1998).
 In addition, availability and affordability of domestic workers increases women labour force participation and further contributes to gender equality (Cortés & Pan, 2013).

-Finally, as domestic workers are mainly women, the inequality caused by not having a decent working condition in this sector compared to other formal or informal work is hindering the achievement of the Sustainable Development Goal 5 (SDG 5) on Gender Equality.
+Finally, as domestic workers are mainly women, the inequality caused by not having a decent working condition in this sector compared to other formal or informal work is hindering the achievement of the Sustainable Development Goal 5 (SDG 5) on Gender Equality, as well as (to different extents) of SDGs 1, 3, 8, 10.

 Causes of the problem